spine/hem/README.md

     hem watch -t

 Will run tests as test files are updated.
 Testacular makes it smart.
 Only previously failing tests run.
 If there were no previously failing tests all will run.
-Default is to run tests in a new Chrome window, Firefox, Phantom or some others can be used as well.
+Default is to run tests in a new Chrome window.
+Firefox, Phantom or some others can be used as well.

     hem server

-will watch and comile jasmine tests, but you will have to go to localhost:9294/test (or whereever you configured hem to run...) and manually trigger page tests to run.
+will watch and compile jasmine tests, but you will have to go to localhost:9294/test (or whereever you configured hem to run...) and manually trigger page tests to run.

 #TODO

-* Need to setup HEM so that it will build/compile a physical specs file (in progress)
 * Better document [Testacular](https://github.com/aeischeid/hem/tree/testacular) usage instructions.
-* Major restructure of slug.json.
-Much more customizeable in how hem outputs packages and what directory structure it expects.
 * This would be cool -> integrate with live-reload for changes.
 We should be able to inject [live-reload](https://github.com/livereload/livereload-js) while in server mode and then run the livereload-server inside hem or could strata handle the incoming requests?
 Looks like simple json requests.
 Would we need an option for the browser to regain its focus?
 Another option is instead of injecting the script into the page is to use the live reload plugin.
 * Make hem more generic to work with other types of frameworks like angular?? probably move more configuration to slug.json if we do this
   * actually with more generic projects out there like [yeoman](http://yeoman.io/) maybe Hem should aim to be a dedicated spine dev tool.
-* Update this readme or maybe make some github pages (gh-pages branch)

 #History

 Originally developed by @maccman to compliment Spine.js.
 He started a replacement project which is a Ruby based project called Catapult.
-Some of us still love the node.js and hem way of doing things.
-In the spirit of open source hem advanced in a fork and a couple of us who use it at work plan to maintain for the near future at least.
+Some of us still love the node.js and Hem way of doing things.
+In the spirit of open source Hem advanced in a fork and a couple of us who use it at work plan to maintain for the near future at least.